nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_wfexample.md

-The table below shows key information about the associated DoS services and the HealthcareServicesID defined against each service, Note that each service has its own unique HealthcareServiceID:
+The table below shows key information about the associated DoS services and the HealthcareServiceID defined against each service, Note that each service has its own unique HealthcareServiceID: